next-step/infra-subway-performance/README.md

  on t.pid = c.programmer_id
  inner join hospital h
  on c.hospital_id = h.id
- where t.pid is not null;
+ where t.pid is not null
+ order by t.pid;
 ```

 ```